drakkan/sftpgo/docs/howto/getting-started.md

 The procedure is similar to the one described for local users, you have only specify the Cloud Storage backend and its credentials.

+The screenshot below shows an example configuration for an S3 backend.

 ![S3 user](./img/s3-user.png)

+The screenshot below shows an example configuration for an Azure Blob Storage backend.

 ![Azure Blob user](./img/az-user.png)

+The screenshot below shows an example configuration for a Google Cloud Storage backend.

 ![Google Cloud user](./img/gcs-user.png)

+The screenshot below shows an example configuration for an SFTP server as storage backend.

 ![User using another SFTP server as storage backend](./img/sftp-user.png)

-Setting a `Key Prefix` restricts the user to a specific "folder" in the bucket, so that the same bucket can be shared among different users by assigning to each user a specific portion of the bucket.
+Setting a `Key Prefix` you restrict the user to a specific "folder" in the bucket, so that the same bucket can be shared among different users by assigning to each user a specific portion of the bucket.

 ### Creating users with a local encrypted backend (Data At Rest Encryption)

 The procedure is similar to the one described for local users, you have only specify the encryption passphrase.
+The screenshot below shows an example configuration.

 ![User with cryptfs backend](./img/local-encrypted.png)